YellowJacket17/michaels-adventure/README.md

 I'm currently reworking the rendering to use OpenGL via LWJGL (Lightweight Java Game Library).
 This also includes font rendering.
 The `shaders` and `font-rendering` repositories contains code that will be integrated with this application once complete.

+## Notes ##
+Special thanks to RhiSnow and his YouTube series on Java game development, which provided essential foundations for getting this project off the ground.